Caswell Developmental Center

 Persons eligible for admission to Caswell Developmental Center shall meet the following criteria:

 - Have an intellectual disability and/or developmental disability and

 - Are at least 18 years of age (excludes the specialized programs for children) and

 - Have complex behavioral challenges and or medical conditions and clinical treatment needs that meet the Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF-IID) level of care and cannot be supported in the community and

 - Community resources have been explored and an appropriate community based program is not available

 All requests for admission must be supported by a letter of endorsement from the individual’s responsible Local Management Entity/Managed Care Organization (LME/MCO).
 Please review our Referral and Application Process information.

-Caswell Developmental Center is a certified ICF-IID, providing 24 hour comprehensive residential services.
-During an admission at the center, a team of professionals along with the individual and family/guardian develops a comprehensive Person Centered Plan (PCP) that outlines the specific needs and wishes of the person.
+Caswell Developmental Center is a certified ICF-IID providing 24 hour comprehensive residential services.
+During an admission at the center a team of professionals along with the individual and family or guardian develops a comprehensive Person Centered Plan (PCP) that outlines the specific needs and wishes of the person.
 The goal of the PCP process is to prepare the person for re-integration back to the community.
-Prior to discharge, the team, including a representative from the individual’s Management Care Organization, identifies community based services to support the individual based on the identified needs and wishes of the person.
+Prior to discharge the team, including a representative from the individual’s Management Care Organization, identifies community based services to support the individual based on the identified needs and wishes of the person.
 A transition plan is then developed to support a successful move back to the community.

 • Residential, medical, habilitation (help in developing functional living skills) and training to promote independence and self-determination.